 The Best Things to Do in Sydney This Weekend

 Looking for the best things to do in Sydney this weekend?
-The city is buzzing with festive fun, family outings and free events.
+The city is buzzing with festive fun, family outings and big-ticket events.

 Can you believe it's already Easter time in Sydney!?
-The first of many exciting Easter events and egg hunts are kicking off this weekend, so grab your baskets and Easter spirit!
+Loads of Easter events and egg hunts are kicking off this weekend, so grab your baskets and Easter spirit!

 Have a good one, folks!